 MDE-LIO does not endorse the purchase or use of any non-State Board of Education-adopted commercial products.
 Products and services noted below are included for information only and their inclusion should not be interpreted as a recommendation of MDE-LIO.

-MDE-LIO's service directory provides an overview of the programs and services each Michigan intermediate school district (ISD) offers for students who are DHH.
+MDE-LIO's service directory gives an overview of the programs and services each intermediate school district (ISD) in Michigan offers for students who are DHH.

 Michigan Department of Education Accessibility for Persons Who Are Deaf/Hard of Hearing or Blind/Low Vision

 We are currently updating this document.
 For immediate assistance, please contact MDE-LIO.

 Children Who Are Deaf/Hard of Hearing: State of the Educational Practices [PDF]

 This policy report from NASDSE looks at information from special education directors and Individuals with Disabilities Education Act (IDEA) Part C coordinators.
 The report shows significant variations between and within school-age and Part C programs.